Humboldt-WI/blog/content/research/instruction/Manual.md

 https://gohugo.io/getting-started/directory-structure/
 <br>
 <br>
  ``content`` as the name says is where the files are stored for each site of the overall website.
-Hugo works with markdown files, which you will learn in more detail in 4).
+Hugo works with html code that can be exported from jupyter notebooks directly and with markdown files, which you will learn in more detail in 4).

 When working with Hugo it is essential to know where which information is stored.
 Within the content folder, you can see two folders and two markdown files.
 The folders represent a group of sites.
 The mardown files represent a single site of the website.
 From these files, Hugo is building the menu of the website.